 The qualified optimism of "Getting Better" ("I've got to admit, it's getting better / A little better all the time (Can't get no worse)") is set to a fun melody by Paul and the spiky sound of piano strings being hit with metal hammers rather than the felt-covered hammers usually found in a piano.

 "Fixing a Hole" ranks as one of the best uses of a harpsichord in a rock and roll song.
 Listen to the song and you may find yourself wanting to join Paul in the room he has painted in a colourful way to which he can repair when his mind is wandering.

-Although the lyrics of "Being for the Benefit of Mr. Kite!" are essentially paraphrased from an 1843 circus poster, they are set in such a way that we can, as John hoped for when he wrote the song, "smell the sawdust" as the combination of the usual guitars and drums with Hammond and Wurlitzer organs, harmonicas, and randomly-cut-and-pasted calliope recordings create an unforgettable atmosphere.
+Although the lyrics of "Being for the Benefit of Mr. Kite!" are essentially paraphrased from an 1843 circus poster, they are set in such a way that we can, as John hoped for when he wrote the song, "smell the sawdust" as the usual guitars and drums blend seamlessly with Hammond and Wurlitzer organs, harmonicas, and randomly-cut-and-pasted calliope recordings to create an unforgettable atmosphere.

 The animal noise cacophony that closes "Good Morning Good Morning", as well as the ever-shifting time signature of the verses decrying the emptiness of suburban life, make for a great "closer" to Sgt.
 Pepper's band's performance, leading straight into a reprise of the title track and a truly outstanding "encore".